wrf/supermatrix/README.md

 # supermatrix #
-scripts to add new proteins to alignment using hmms, and simple diagnostics/visualizations
+scripts to add new proteins to an existing alignment using hmms, and simple diagnostics/visualizations

+The software here is intended to extend existing supermatrix alignments with new taxa, although a number of general purpose programs are also given here.
+If something does not work, please email me.

+Please also note that some similar diagnostic/manipulation tools exist in other packages by various people, including [AMAS](https://github.com/marekborowiec/AMAS), [SCaFoS](http://megasun.bch.umontreal.ca/Software/scafos/scafos.html) and [BuddySuite](https://github.com/biologyguy/BuddySuite)

 ## add_taxa_to_align.py ##
 Script to add new taxa to an existing protein supermatrix alignment.
 Proteins from new taxa are untrimmed, though a trimming step may be implemented.
 Input alignments could be in a number of formats, as a supermatrix with a separate partition file, or individual alignments as separate files.